krakjoe/parallel/README.md

 	public function __construct(array $configuration);

 	/*
-	* Shall schedule a Closure for execution passing optional arguments
+	* Shall schedule a task for execution passing optional arguments
-	* @param Closure handler
+	* @param Closure task
 	* @param array argv
 	* @throws \parallel\Exception if \parallel\Runtime was closed
 	* @throws \parallel\Exception if \parallel\Runtime is in unusable state
-	* @throws \parallel\Exception if Closure contains illegal instructions
+	* @throws \parallel\Exception if task contains illegal instructions
-	* @throws \parallel\Exception if return from Closure is ignored
+	* @throws \parallel\Exception if return from task is ignored
-	* Note: A Future shall only be returned if $handler contains a return statement
+	* Note: A Future shall only be returned if task contains a return statement
-	*	Should the caller ignore the return statement in $handler, an exception
+	*	Should the caller ignore the return statement in task, an exception
 	*	shall be thrown
 	*/
-	public function run(Closure $handler, array $argv = []) : ?\parallel\Future;
+	public function run(Closure $task, array $argv = []) : ?\parallel\Future;

 	/*
 	* Shall request the Runtime shutdown
-	* Note: Closures scheduled for execution will be executed
+	* Note: Tasks scheduled for execution will be executed
 	* @throws \parallel\Exception if \parallel\Runtime was already closed
 	*/
 	public function close() : void;

 	/*
 	* Shall kill the Runtime
-	* Note: Closures scheduled for execution will not be executed,
+	* Note: Tasks scheduled for execution will not be executed,
-	*	currently running Closure will be interrupted.
+	*	currently running task will be interrupted.
 	* Note: Cannot interrupt internal function calls in progress
 	* @throws \parallel\Exception if \parallel\Runtime was already closed
 	*/